 Higher level customers’ representative(s), as observers (not required for separate subsystems).

-If the final customer reserves the right to attend DRBs at any lower level as an observer, he shall be given due notice of such a DRB meeting.
+If the customer reserves the right to attend DRBs at any lower level as an observer, he shall be given due notice of such a DRB meeting.

 The DRB shall be responsible for authorising the shipment of the items under acceptance, and certifying in writing that: